simsapa/simsapa-dictionary/README.md

 <!-- markdown-toc end -->

-This tool generates EPUB and MOBI dictionary files.
+This tool generates EPUB, MOBI, Stardict and Babylon dictionary files.

-See the [Releases](https://github.com/simsapa/simsapa-dictionary/releases) page for downloads.
+**Download Pali - English dictionaries**:  See the [Releases](https://github.com/simsapa/simsapa-dictionary/releases) page.

 It includes a set of Pali - English dictionaries, and this tool for Linux, Mac and Windows.